isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 <p>For more information about Bukit Timah Railway Station and how to get
 there, please <a href="/bukit-timah-railway-station/" rel="noopener noreferrer nofollow" target="_blank">click here.</a>
 </p>
-<p>For more information on engagements at Rail Corridor (South) to learn
+<p>For more information on engagements at Rail Corridor (South) and programmes
-about programmes by The Everyday Museum, a public art initiative by Singapore Art Museum, please <a href="https://railcorridor.nparks.gov.sg/educational-resources/" rel="noopener nofollow" target="_blank">click here</a>.</p>
+by The Everyday Museum, a public art initiative by Singapore Art Museum, please <a href="https://railcorridor.nparks.gov.sg/educational-resources/" rel="noopener nofollow" target="_blank">click here</a>.</p>
 <p>The Rail Corridor leads to several nature parks around Bukit Timah.
 Please
 refer to <a href="https://go.gov.sg/trailsguidebt" rel="noopener noreferrer nofollow" target="_blank">A Guide to Hiking Trails around Bukit Timah</a> and observe the park etiquettes when exploring the trails.</p>